Bootlegging (business): Permitted bootlegging

 Another famous example is Google, where employees are allowed to spend up to 20% of their work time in personal projects related to the company's business.
 Several services provided by Google such as Gmail, Google News, Orkut and AdSense were originally created by employees in their work time.

+When permitted bootlegging is open to member of an organization, regardless of function or seniority, it is called Grassroots innovation.

 In other languages

 The specific phrase used to describe bootlegging varies by language.
 Quite a few firms have their own specific terms for it.